tkw1536/ggman/README.md

 ### 1.7.0 (Upcoming)

+- add `--here` flag as a convenience to filter the current repository
 - add `ggman relocate` command to move repositories to where they should be
 - `ggman clone`: Only create parent folder to clone repository
 - improved windows support